Psychology and Child Development

 Prerequisite: PSY 201 or PSY 202.

 Introduction to the scientific study of development with emphasis on the lifespan, from infancy to old age.
 Basic research and concepts in understanding social, emotional, cognitive, contextual, and diversity influences on development.
+Course may be offered in classroom-based, online, or hybrid format.
 4 lectures.
 Crosslisted as CD/PSY 256.

 CD 270.
 Selected Topics.
 1-4 units